top of page

 This understanding makes these American principles applicable more broadly to all men.
 America's Founding Fathers weren't picking one possibly legitimate way to construct what men would be permitted, over against other possibly legitimate ways.
 When an American suggests that a certain right delineated by the Founders wouldn't apply to a foreigner, he is wrong.
 God did not endow Americans, but men generally.

-There is debate over the issue of rights in contrast to duties or God-given duties.
+There is debate over the issue of rights in contrast God-given duties.
 Some point out Enlightenment entanglements with the concept of rights.
 Some suggest that rights don't adequately express our duty to protect life.
-That is a discussion I may someday flesh out.
-The primary intention for this website is to provide a central repository of information, and, in this section, to show some of the prevailing thought about weapons and defense during the early development of the nation.
+That is a worthwhile discussion, but the primary intention for this website is to provide a central repository of information, and, in this section, to show some of the prevailing thoughts about weapons and defense during the early development of the nation.

 .